 After getting rejected for BattleBots, I realized I needed a better theme, and realized I could adopt the persona of the Kingpin and my dad and I built robot Kingpin which competed in the 2019 season of BattleBots.

-Online, I go by the name FryGuy, and in real life some people call me it too (although only by people who know me online as well).
-I've gotten a few inquiries as to why I chose this name, and I suppose I can explain it here.
+My handle is "FryGuy" online.
+I've gotten a few inquiries as to why I chose this name, and I suppose I can explain it here even though It's kind of silly.
 First of all, it is not because I am a fry cook, or because I eat fries all the time (although I do eat my share of them).
-Also it's not because I do drugs and I'm always fried (I don’t know where that came from either).
-It started when I was in second grade when I had a yellow McDonald's sweatshirt which had a couple McDonald's characters on it, one of which was FryGuy.
-Anyways, I played tetherball one of the people I knew that was in third grade at the time and he called me FryGuy because of the shirt.
-Anyways, when I made it to Junior High, he saw me again and remembered the shirt and called me FryGuy while my friends were around.
-Then they poked fun at me about it and I was looking for an online name to use and decided to choose that one.
+Also it's not because I smoke marijuana and I'm always fried.
+I got the nickname in second grade when I had a yellow McDonald's sweatshirt which had a couple McDonald's characters on it, one of which was FryGuy.
+At school recess when playing tetherball, a kid from another grade always called me FryGuy because he didn't know my name.
+Anyways, when I made it to Junior High, he saw me again and remembered me as FryGuy.
+I was looking for an online name to use around that time and decided to choose that one.
 And the rest is history.